mhuang233/mhuang233/README.md

 ### Hello!
 I am Mingya!
+I am a PhD student in Quantitative Methods advised by [Dr. David Kaplan](https://edpsych.education.wisc.edu/fac-staff/kaplan-david/) in the department of Educational Psychology and [Dr. Sameer Deshpande] (https://skdeshpande91.github.io/) in the department of Statistics at University of Wisconsin-Madison.
+Prior to joining UW-Madison, I graduated with an M.S. in Quantitative Methods under the supervision of [Dr. Carolyn Anderson](https://stat.illinois.edu/directory/profile/cja) at Uinversity of Illinois Urbana-Champaign (2019).
+I am pursuing research in Bayesian statistics, machine learning, and causal inference.
+Currently, my work focuses on Bayesian nonparametrics and its application in large scale clustered data.
+My CV and contact details can be found on my [website](https://mhuang233.github.io/).

 <!--
 **mhuang233/mhuang233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-I am a PhD student in Quantitative Methods advised by [Dr. David Kaplan](https://edpsych.education.wisc.edu/fac-staff/kaplan-david/) in the department of Educational Psychology at University of Wisconsin - Madison.
-Meanwhile, I also have an MS in Statistics working with [Dr. Sameer Deshpande](https://skdeshpande91.github.io/).
-I am pursuing research in Bayesian statistics, machine learning, and causal inference.
-Currently, my work focuses on Bayesian nonparametrics and its application in large scale clustered data.
-Prior to joining UW-Madison, I graduated with an MS in Quantitative Methods under the supervision of [Dr. Carolyn Anderson](https://stat.illinois.edu/directory/profile/cja) at Uinversity of Illinois Urbana-Champaign (2019).
-My CV and contact details can be found on my [website](https://mhuang233.com/).

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...